UditBhaskar19/ENVIRONMENT_REPRESENTATION_USING_RADAR/P1_static_environment_representation/README.md

 ### 3. Radar Scan Visualization in Ego Vehicle frame <a name="t3"></a>
 The below animation is a brief sequence of radar frames.
-It can be observed that most of the range-rate is pointed radially towards the radar location.
-These arrows corrospond to the stationary measurements.
-The arrows that points away from the sensor location or has length that appears to be of drastically different size corrosponds to measurements from dynamic objects.
+It can be observed that most of the range-rate is pointed along the line joining the radar and the measurement location (radial axis) .
+Most of these arrows corrospond to the stationary measurements.
+The arrows that appears to be of drastically different size corrosponds to measurements from dynamic objects.
 In this project we use the stationary measuremnets.
 A method for selecting stationary measurements has been discussed in this [repo](https://github.com/UditBhaskar19/EGO_MOTION_ESTIMATION/tree/main/2_egomotion_radar_polar)

 [Animation for longer sequence of radar frames](https://github.com/UditBhaskar19/ENVIRONMENT_REPRESENTATION_USING_RADAR/blob/main/P1_static_environment_representation/readme_artifacts/all_radar_meas_long_seq.gif)
 ![](https://github.com/UditBhaskar19/ENVIRONMENT_REPRESENTATION_USING_RADAR/blob/main/P1_static_environment_representation/readme_artifacts/all_radar_meas_short_seq.gif)